 - ANP (On The Day Appointments only) - these are appropriate for the following conditions: minor ailments, coughs, cold and flu symptoms, sore throat, ear ache, cystitis/urinary tract infection, aches and pains (including back pain), fever/high temperature, rashes, dizzy spells, abdominal pain, allergic reactions, eye infections, shingles, hayfever, insect bites, diarrhoea and vomiting, STDs, headaches and migraine, emergency contraception

 - Routine GP Appointments - these are best suited to non-urgent problems and follow-up appointments.
 They are also appropriate for the management of long-term conditions such as respiratory issues or blood pressure issues, contraception issues, minor ailments, non-urgent general medical issues, mental health follow-up, fit note/sick line requests, medication reviews and alterations

-- Pharmacist Appointments - The local pharmacists at Boots and Lloyds in Kelso are able to provide treatment for a range of minor conditions.
+- Pharmacy Appointments - The local pharmacists at Boots and Lloyds in Kelso are able to provide treatment for a range of minor conditions, dependent on patient age/medical history.
 These include: urinary tract infection, eye infections, suspected chlamydia infection, skin infections, shingles rash and emergency contraception.
 They can also provide medication for respiratory tract infections, gastric upset and smoking cessation

 - Practice Nurse Appointments - These should be booked for long-term condition reviews (Asthma, COPD, Diabetes, Hypertension, Cardiovascular).
 The Practice Nurses also provide Well Woman services (including smear tests) and Travel Immunisations